statisticalbiotechnology/dsbook/dsbook/supervised/mlp.md

 plt.figure(figsize=(8, 6))
 plt.contourf(xx, yy, Z, alpha=0.8, cmap='coolwarm')
 sns.scatterplot(x=X[:, 0], y=X[:, 1], hue=y, palette="coolwarm", s=60, edgecolor='k')
-plt.title("MLP Decision Boundary")
-plt.xlabel("Feature 1")
+plt.title("MLP Decision Boundary on Non-Linearly Separable Data") plt.xlabel("Feature 1")
 plt.ylabel("Feature 2")
 plt.show()
 ```

+---

 ## Explanation

-1. **Artificial Data Generation**: We generate data from two Gaussian distributions: one centered at (2, 2) representing class +1, and another centered at (-2, -2) representing class -1.
+1. **Artificial Data Generation**: We generate data from two non-linearly separable distributions using the `make_moons` function, which creates two interleaving half-moon shapes representing the two classes.
 2. **Training the MLP**: We split the data into training and test sets and train an MLP with two hidden layers (one with 10 neurons and one with 5 neurons).
 3. **Evaluation**: After training, we evaluate the accuracy of the model on the test data and visualize the decision boundary of the MLP using a contour plot.